 Has the boiler power?

 Check that the boiler has power.
-This is usually indicated by the lights on the boiler bring illuminated or flashing; You may need to pull the cover at the side to reveal the front panel.
+This is usually indicated by the lights on the boiler being illuminated or flashing; You may need to pull the cover at the side to reveal the front panel.
 This should move easily with light pressure.

 Are the heating pipes hot?